 If you want a challenge, try writing ecommerce product descriptions.
-Within a typical 60 to 70 words, you must concisely convey the benefits and selling points of your product plus include search engine keyphrases that engage your target audience… all while working within the constraints of your content management system (CMS).
+Within a typical 60 to 80 words for ecommerce and about 2,000 characters for Amazon, you must concisely convey the benefits and selling points of your product plus include search engine keyphrases that engage your target audience.
+AND work within the constraints of your content management system (CMS).
 How do the pros do it?
 We understand that balance and organization are key.

 Using this simple, seven-step process will allow you to quickly master the art of ecommerce copywriting.
 Once you do, you will be able to generate enticing copy that drives sales and boosts search engine positioning.